Why Execution Breaks Down Before Projects Even Start

 Even when the right projects are selected, execution still breaks down if they all start at the same time.

-A familiar scenario: a new financial year begins, executives want momentum, and every approved initiative is kicked off together.
-The result isn’t progress — it’s gridlock.
+A familiar scenario plays out.
+A new financial year begins, executives want momentum, and every approved initiative is launched together.
+The result is not progress.
+It is gridlock.

-The fix isn’t more pressure — it’s better sequencing.
+The fix is not more pressure.
+It is better sequencing.
 Stagger start dates, smooth demand, and allow constrained teams to finish work before taking on more.

 When starts are controlled, flow improves.
 Projects complete faster, quality rises, and delivery teams spend less time firefighting and more time delivering.

-Capacity planning isn’t about defining individual tasks or mapping out every step of a project in advance.
-It’s about understanding resource demand at the team level, early enough to make sensible portfolio decisions.
+Capacity planning is not about defining individual tasks or mapping out every step of a project in advance.
+It is about understanding resource demand at the team level early enough to make sensible portfolio decisions.

-Estimates don’t need to be perfect.
-A directional view, based on previous projects, is usually enough to understand whether a portfolio is even feasible.
+Estimates do not need to be perfect.
+A directional view, grounded in previous work, is usually enough to judge whether a portfolio is even feasible.

-- Using rough, team-level estimates to create a high-level portfolio roadmap.
+• Using rough, team-level estimates to create a high-level portfolio view.

-- As delivery progresses and plans evolve, feeding those changes back into the portfolio view to keep capacity assumptions realistic.
+• Feeding changes from delivery back into the portfolio view to keep capacity assumptions realistic.

 This feedback loop is where most organisations struggle.
-Portfolio schedules quickly become outdated, and replanning feels too slow and painful to do regularly — so decisions are made on stale information instead.
+Portfolio plans quickly become outdated, and replanning feels too slow or painful to repeat regularly.
+As a result, decisions are often made using stale information.

-Capacity planning and scheduling aren’t one-off exercises.
+Capacity planning and scheduling are not one-off exercises.
 They work best as an iterative loop.

-- Each iteration improves confidence in delivery decisions.
+• Each iteration increases confidence in delivery decisions.

-When this loop is in place, leadership gains something that’s usually missing: real control over portfolio performance, without relying on optimism or constant firefighting.
+When this loop is in place, leadership gains something that is usually missing: real control over portfolio performance, without relying on optimism or constant firefighting.

 The Takeaway: Resource Chaos Is Optional

 PMO leaders are often praised for being great at firefighting.
-But firefighting isn’t a capability — it’s a symptom.
+But firefighting is not a capability.
+It is a symptom.

-And the benefits aren’t limited to the PMO.
+The benefits extend beyond the PMO.
 Executives gain visibility into trade-offs, control over constrained resources, and confidence that delivery plans are achievable.

 The Next Step: Sense-Check Your Execution Before Pushing Harder